James White Could be a Cut Candidate During Patriots Training Camp - CLNS Media

 - Malcolm Perry

-Harris, Stevenson, Strong Jr. and Harris are locks – and if we use last season as an indicator, they’ll hang on to two of the remaining four.
+D. Harris, Stevenson, K. Harris, and Strong Jr. are locks to make the team – and if we use last season as an indicator, they’ll likely hang on to two of the remaining four players.

 Ty Montgomery is 29-years-old and entering his ninth season in the NFL.
-A former wide receiver, he can be used in multiple spots on the offense as well as on special teams.
+A former wide receiver, he can be used in multiple spots on offense as well as on special teams.
 Being a swiss army knife like this is something the Patriots have always cherished.

 5-foot-6 scat back J.J.
-Taylor has made New England’s roster each of last seasons and, like Montgomert, spends some of his time playing special teams.
+Taylor has made New England’s roster each of last seasons and, like Montgomery, spends some of his time playing special teams.
+This could bode well for Taylor heading into final cuts.

-My prediction is that Harris, Stevenson, Strong Jr., Kevin Harris, Ty Montgomery, and J.J.
+My prediction is that Damien Harris, Rhamondre Stevenson, Kevin Harris, Pierre Strong Jr., Ty Montgomery, and J.J.
 Taylor make up New England’s running back room in 2022.
 James White and Malcolm Perry unfortunately do not.

 We’ll see how it all plays out starting next Wednedsay at Patriots camp.
+I’ll be at Gillette for a first hand look – so make sure keep it here with me for all the latest!

 Make sure to follow Mike on Twitter @mikekadlick, and follow @PatriotsCLNS for the latest up-to-date Patriots news!